Salt & Wind Travel

 Neapolitan Pizza

 You can’t talk mozzarella cheese and not think of pizza!
 Pizza was also invented in Naples in the 18th or early 19th century.
 It evolved from a local flatbread and became the famous dish we know today in the 20th century.
-In fact, pizza didn’t really catch on outside of Naples until the 1940’s when Italian immigrants took their pizza habits abroad.
+What we know as Italian pizza didn’t catch on outside Naples until the 1940s when Italian immigrants took their pizza habits abroad.

 Sfogliatelle

-Sfogliatelle, often mistakenly called lobster tails, are a sweet pastry dating back to the 1700s.
-These treats are standard Naples Italy food and are found alongside morning espressos in every coffee shop.
+Sfogliatelle, often mistakenly called lobster tails, is a sweet pastry dating back to the 1700s.
+These treats are standard Naples, Italy, food and are found alongside morning espressos in every coffee shop.

 Some sources claim the creator of this food is a sister at the convent of Santa Rosa in the Amalfi coast town of Conca dei Marini and that she modeled it to resemble a monk’s hood.
-It’s said, after realizing she had created something truly delicious, she passed the recipe to a relative on the other side of the convent walls and the dish was popularized even further.
+After realizing she had created something truly delicious, she passed the recipe to a relative on the other side of the convent walls, and the dish was popularized even further.

 The most classic version of the “riccia” is made with ricotta and a hint of lemon.
 If you want to be adventurous, order the one called Santa Rosa, which is topped with pastry cream and cherries.